 You must have a competitive advantage over your competition by creating and providing value.
 Therefore, strategizing using the best software is essential.

 A proper webinar plan used in the right place and time will make all the difference.
-Here are a few tips that make your webinars prominent:
+Here are a few tips that make your virtual event prominent:

 1. Research Your Audience